Xanthos-Code/vintel/README.md

 Yes it does.
 If you don't want to this, use a firewall to forbid it.
 Vintel looks for a new version at startup and loads dynamic infomation (i.e., jump bridge routes) from home.
 It will run without this connection but some functionality will be limited.

-**Vintel does not find my chatlogs.
+**Vintel does not find my chatlogs or is not showing changes to chat when it should.
 What can I do?**

-The program looks for your logs on some default pathes.
-If those paths do not exist, Vintel will fail with an error at startup.
+Vintel looks for your chat logs in ~\EVE\logs\chatlogs and ~\DOCUMENTS\EVE\logs\chatlogs.
+Logging must be enabled in the EVE client options.
 You can set this path on your own by giving it to Vintel at startup.
 For this you have to start it on the command line and call the program with the path to the logs.

 Examples: